Key Takeaways 📈

 For example, on LinkedIn, you can build an audience consisting of certain job types and functions, colleges attended, certain degrees in milestones achieved, skills, what companies they work for or have worked for in the past, job titles, and so much more.

 For Twitter, you target based on interest, keywords or hashtags get specific individuals have used.
 You can also target audiences who went to your website previously.

-It’s the social network where we tell the world when we get married when we have children, when they graduate from college, and when they get married.
+It’s the social network where we tell the world when we get married, when we have children, when they graduate from college, and when they get married.
 Then, all of the data is used by Facebook so that advertisers can build custom target audiences and launch campaigns based on the audience attributes.

 On a basic level, an audience can be attendees of an event, people using hashtags online, or a group of individuals who have used specific keywords.

-The best-case scenario is to use a combination of these techniques to deep dive into audience interests and characteristics and even get more detailed audience demographic research.
+The best-case scenario is to use a combination of these techniques to dive deep into audience interests and characteristics and even get more detailed audience demographic research.

 Is an Audience Analysis and Segmentation the Same Thing?

 Below is an audience segmentation analysis of software engineers.
-The research started using a bio search of a few different job titles like developer, engineer, and programmer.
-Building an audience using bio search terms could take a long time, especially if you don’t really know the industry.
+The research started using a bio search of a few job titles like developer, engineer, and programmer.
+Building an audience using bio search terms could take a long time, especially if you don’t know the industry.
 To ensure that the data is clean and that all audience members are “software engineers,” the process will include filtering and excluding other keywords and phrases.